Heathenry (new religious movement): Blót and sumbel

-The most important religious rite for Heathens is called blót, which constitutes a ritual in which offerings are provided to the gods.
-Blót typically takes place outdoors, and usually consists of an offering of mead, which is contained within a bowl.
-The gods are invoked and requests expressed for their aid, as the priest uses a sprig or branch of an evergreen tree to sprinkle mead onto both statues of the deities and the assembled participants.
+The most important Heathen rite, blót, involves giving offerings to the gods.
+Blót typically takes place outdoors, and usually consists of an offering of mead contained within a bowl.
+The gods are invoked and requests expressed for their aid, as the priest uses a sprig or branch of an evergreen tree to sprinkle mead onto both deity statues and the assembled participants.
 This procedure might be scripted or largely improvised.
-Finally, the bowl of mead is poured onto a fire, or onto the earth, as a final libation to the gods.
-Sometimes, a communal meal is held afterward; in some groups this is incorporated as part of the ritual itself.
-In other instances, the blót is simpler and less ritualized; in this case, it can involve a practitioner setting some food aside, sometimes without words, for either gods or wights.
-Some Heathens perform such rituals on a daily basis, although for others it is a more occasional performance.
+Finally, the bowl of mead is poured onto a fire, or onto the earth, as a libation to the gods.
+A communal meal may be held afterward.
+In other instances, the blót is simpler and less ritualized, simply involving a Heathen setting food aside, sometimes without words, for gods or wights.
+Some Heathens perform such rituals daily, although for others it is a more occasional performance.
 Aside from honoring deities, communal blóts also serve as a form of group bonding.

-In Iron Age and Early Medieval northern Europe, the term blót was at times applied to a form of animal sacrifice performed to thank the deities and gain their favor.
+In Iron Age and early medieval northern Europe, the term blót was at times applied to a form of animal sacrifice performed to thank the deities and gain their favor.
 Such sacrifices have generally proved impractical for most modern practitioners or altogether rejected, due in part to the fact that skills in animal slaughter are not widely taught, while the slaughter of animals is regulated by government in Western countries.
 The Icelandic group Ásatrúarfélagið for instance explicitly rejects animal sacrifice.